Direct Public Offerings

 Nonprofit Loan Funds: RSF Social Finance, Northern California Community Loan Fund, and Economic Development and Financing Corporation of Mendocino and Lake Counties.

-Small Food Enterprises: People's Community Market (forthcoming Oakland grocery), Farm Fresh to You (produce CSA/distributor in the Capay Valley), Placerville Food Co-op, Sacramento Natural Foods Co-op, Brio Baking (bakery and cafe in Arcata), and Maker's Common (forthcoming Berkeley restaurant and bar).
+Small Food Enterprises: People's Community Market (forthcoming Oakland grocery market), Farm Fresh to You (produce CSA/distributor in the Capay Valley), Placerville Food Co-op, Sacramento Natural Foods Co-op, Brio Baking (bakery and cafe in Arcata), and many others.

 Disclaimer: The Sustainable Economies Law Center does not endorse or recommend investing in the enterprises listed above.
 We are providing these lists as examples of DPOs only.
 Investors must do their own research and analysis to determine if any particular investment deal is suitable.